Senexis/RDO-GG/docs/faq.md

 You can read more about this [here (question no. 18)](https://time-mambo-c70.notion.site/DDevs-May-27-Q-A-17431321344b4ce7915fe7b5f83b1f41).
 :::

-### Why can't the bot find something I look for?
+### Why can't RDO Compendium find something I look for?

-If the bot can't find something, try using slightly different keywords.
+If RDO Compendium can't find something, try using slightly different keywords.
 Sometimes something is known differently in the game than what you're looking for.
 A common example of this is looking for `buffalo` while the actual name is `bison`.
-Of course, the thing you're looking for might just not be in the bot.
+Of course, the thing you're looking for might just not be in RDO Compendium.
 If you believe this is the case, please leave feedback using the appropriate button.

-### How come the bot doesn't detect me as Administrator?
+### How come RDO Compendium doesn't detect me as Administrator?

-The bot determines whether you are an administrator or not by checking whether you have the Administrator permission.
+RDO Compendium determines whether you are an administrator or not by checking whether you have the Administrator permission.
 Please make sure you have the permission or ask your server owner for help.

-### Why is the bot talking in a different language?
+### Why is RDO Compendium talking in a different language?

 To learn more about languages, please visit the [languages guide](./guides/languages).